ronishahino/hole-filling/README.md

 Approximate algorithm in O(n):

 Every hole pixel is estimated only by its neighbors.
 Instead of all boundary pixels.
-We visit from the most outer pixels ( closest to boundary) up to the most internal, so that the "skeleton" pixels are the last to be visited.
+We visit from the most outer pixels ( closest to boundary) up to the most internal, So that a pixel closer to the boudary fills before a pixel farther from the boundary.

 Algorithm: